Trains from Chicago to San Antonio

 When are trains the most crowded?

 On a weekly basis, the greatest number of passengers tend to travel by trains from Chicago to San Antonio on Saturday.
 Tickets for Saturday tend to also be the most expensive.
-For savy travelers looking for cheaper priced tickets search for travel departing on Tuesday.
-Tuesday also tend to have less passangers which may make boarding faster and let you snag your perfect seat.
+For savvy travelers looking for cheaper priced tickets search for travel departing on Sunday.
+Sunday also tend to have less passengers which may make boarding faster and let you snag your perfect seat.

 When are the first and last trains of the day?